Advice and advocacy

 We have an open network of more than 3,500 individuals around the world who are interested in championing the use of evidence in social policy and practice; you can explore some of the organisations represented in our network in our interactive map of the UK evidence world.

 We collaborate with others to monitor how government and politicians are doing when it comes to using evidence to inform their policies and programmes, for example, through Manifesto Checks for political parties, Evidence Transparency in Government, and a Prize for Politicians, run with the Political Studies Association, which helps us identify good practice by politicians.

-Evidence Champions and advocates
+Evidence Champions and pledges

-For example, in November 2017, we assembled the leaders of 26 UK and Irish professional bodies representing more than one million professionals to sign an ‘evidence Magna Carta’.
+In November 2017, we assembled the leaders of 26 UK and Irish professional bodies representing more than one million professionals to sign an ‘evidence Magna Carta’.
 Leaders of the Academy of Medical Royal Colleges, the College of Policing and the Chartered College of Teaching signed the declaration, written by Professor Jonathan Shepherd CBE of Cardiff University.

 Together, they declared publicly their expectation that all their members take full account of evidence in their daily decisions and advice, and their intention to support the rigorous evaluation of new interventions.
 You can find out more and read the full declaration here.

 A new What Works Centre for Children’s Social Care

 In 2017 we were commissioned by the UK’s Department for Education to lead a consortium, with support from the Social Care Institute for Excellence, Futuregov and the consultancy Traversum, to develop and incubate a new What Works Centre for Children’s Social Care.

 The Department for Education has outlined an ambitious brief for the new centre, which is charged with fostering a change in the culture of the children’s social care sector and with making a real difference to practice at the front line.